PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 The fourth first class kind is that of `group` which must be explicitly specified on prims that are not `assembly` models but may contain `assembly` or `component` models. `group` acts to bridge model hierarchies on non-"important" scopes that may contain important descendants.
 For completeness, it's important to note that `assembly` models are necessarily `group`s because they may contain models (`component` or other `assembly` models).

-Let's look at an example of model hierarchy correctly used.
+Let's look at an example of correct model hierarchy usage.
 ```
 def Scope "TriStateArea" (kind = "group") {
     def Xform "NewYorkCity" (kind = "assembly") {